Lloyd L. Burke: Hill 200

 Burke's tour of duty was almost over in October 1951.
 At the time, Burke was found at the rear of his regiment.
 He had a plane ticket in his pocket and was eager to see his wife and infant son.
-2 mi away, Burke's company was attempting to cross the Yokkok-chon River.
-The company was hindered by a large and well-entrenched Chinese force on Hill 200.
+2 mi away, Burke's company was attempting to cross the Yokkok-chon River in Cheorwon County.
+The company was hindered by a large and well-entrenched PVA force on Hill 200.
 The battle raged for days, with the 2nd Battalion's attacks being constantly repulsed.
 At first, Lieutenant Burke kept up with the reports.
 Eventually, he could no longer remain on the sidelines.
 As he himself stated, "I couldn't see leaving my guys up there without trying to do something."

 When Burke was at the base of Hill 200, he was shocked to witness his company's strength reduced to 35 traumatized survivors.
 Burke described the condition of his company:

 These men were completely beat.
 They lay huddled in foxholes, unable to move.
 They all had the thousand-yard stare of men who'd seen too much fighting, too much death.

 Burke dragged up a 57 mm recoilless rifle and shot three rounds at the closest enemy bunker.
 The bunker itself was a wooden-fronted structure covering a cave, which was dug into the overall hillside.
-The Chinese attacked American troops by hurling grenades from their trenches.
-Burke aimed his M1 rifle at the trench line and shot at every Chinese soldier who rose to throw a grenade.
+The PVA attacked American troops by hurling grenades from their trenches.
+Burke aimed his M1 rifle at the trench line and shot at every PVA soldier who rose to throw a grenade.
 Unfortunately, the grenades were still being thrown.
 After firing an eight-round clip, Burke decided to take more drastic measures.
 As he recalled, "I considered myself a pretty fair shot, but this was getting ridiculous.
 I had to do something."

-After laying down his rifle, Burke took a grenade and ran approximately 30 yd to the Chinese trench line.
+After laying down his rifle, Burke took a grenade and ran approximately 30 yd to the PVA trench line.
 He avoided enemy fire by hurling himself at the base of a dirt berm that was 2 ft high.
 When the Chinese momentarily stopped firing, Burke jumped into one of the trenches with a pistol in one hand and a grenade in the other.
-He shot five or six Chinese soldiers in the forehead.
-Burke also fired at two Chinese soldiers from further down the trench.
+He shot five or six PVA soldiers in the forehead.
+Burke also fired at two PVA soldiers from further down the trench.
 Afterwards, he threw his grenade in their direction, jumped out of the trench, and placed himself against the dirt berm.
-The Chinese were aware of Burke's location and began throwing grenades at his position.
+The PVA were aware of Burke's location and began throwing grenades at his position.
 Most of the grenades thrown rolled down the hill and harmlessly exploded.
 Some of the grenades, however, did explode near Burke.
 He managed to catch three of them and toss them back at the Chinese.
 At the same time, troops from Burke's company threw grenades.
 However, some of those grenades exploded near Burke.